Home

 At age 71, in about 1931, Harvey was admitted to the Connellsville State Hospital, where he underwent "treatment for some time."
 It's quite possible he was terminally ill, and he was discharged and went to live "at the home of Mr. and Mrs. Walter Venersky, 214 South Prospect street, Connellsville," said the Uniontown Morning Herald.
 He died there a short time later, on Jan.
 7, 1932.

 The funeral was held at the J.E.
 Sims Funeral Home, with the service overseen by Rev. E.H.
 Stevens of the First Baptist Church of Connellsville.
-Harvey then was laid to rest in either the Chestnut Hill Cemetery or Hill Grove Cemetery in Connellsville.
+The remains then were laid to rest in either the Chestnut Hill Cemetery or Hill Grove Cemetery in Connellsville.
 (Two versions of his obituary list separate burial sites.)

-Harvey is mentioned in a Grimm-Grim family history manuscript compiled by the late Luther J. Grimm, a longtime funeral director of Mt.
-Pleasant, PA.
+Harvey is mentioned in a Grimm-Grim family history manuscript compiled by the late Luther J. Grimm, a longtime funeral director of Mount Pleasant, Westmoreland County, PA.
 The document is on file at the Uniontown (PA) Public Library.